-The Office of Financial Aid at Washington State Community College will consider the following guideline for review for a dependency override:
+The Office of Financial Aid at Washington State College of Ohio will consider the following guideline for review for a dependency override:

-Irrevocable severances of family ties exist due to extreme circumstances, including extremely difficult or life threatening situations.
+Irrevocable severances of family ties exist due to extreme circumstances, including extremely difficult or lifethreatening situations.
 Situations may include physical abuse or neglect.